 "The Carthage square was on a bluff," she says, "rising to its highest point at the southwest corner, and there was a sharp drop to the lake level.
 Most of the area between Main, Fourth, Lyon and Fifth streets was covered by the lake, which was quite deep.
 It was fed by several springs.
 The water was clear and was deep enough to swim in.
 It was full of growing cress and was a popular resort for boys of the neighborhood.
 Ed Gerkey, then a 4 year old tot, delighted to wade in its edges and drew frequent reprimands for her temerity.

 "The Gerkey home stood on the corner of Fourth and Lyon streets, the present site of the Springer building.
 Just south was the Spangler residence and next to that was the Dr. Brooks home at the corner of Lyon and Fifth.
 Lombardy poplars bordered Lyon street and enhanced the attractiveness of the lake, which was considered a real beauty spot.

-"The only building in the lake area was the structure occupied by the Carthage Daily Banner, facing Main street, on part of the site of the present B & L building.
+"The only building in the lake area was the structure occupied by the Carthage Daily Banner, facing Main street, [at 407 south Main] on part of the site of the present B & L building.
 It stood on piles 10 feet high to put it above the water and to the street level.